tinawong15/happy-feet/README.md

 7. To terminate your server instance, type <kbd> CTRL </kbd> + <kbd> C </kbd>.

+8. To deactivate your virtual environment, type `deactivate`.

 ## Dependencies
 - News API
      - Procure an API key [here](https://newsapi.org/).
 After clicking on "Get API key" to register, an API key will be presented.